sg-s/xolotl/README.md

-# xolotl: The Standard Network Simulator (STG Network Simulator)
+# xolotl: The Standard Network Simulator

-`xolotl` is a fast single-compartment simulator written in C++, with MATLAB wrappers.
+`xolotl` is a fast single-compartment and multi-compartment simulator written in C++, with MATLAB wrappers.

 ## Usage